kirkebylab/LUMIN/README.md

 Flow threshold: 0.4
 ```

-3. Press `Test settings on random image` -button to sample a random image from the input.
-Once the image appears in the canvas, apply the following post-processing settings and evaluate the outcome of the configured settings:
+4. Press `Test settings on random image` -button to sample a random image from the input.
+Once the image appears in the canvas, apply the following post-processing settings and evaluate the outcome of the parameter configuration:

 ```
 Cell area: 350 - 5600
-Calcium intensity: 350 - 8000
+Fluorescence intensity: 350 - 8000
 ```

 The scale of post-processing settings is determined based on the maximum value of sampled images * 2 (by default).
 To increase the scale, you might need to sample another image.
+With the testing data, you might not be able to reach the values indicated above.

-4. The user can play around with the segmentation and post-processing settings and continue sampling random images until satisfied with the results.
-(This process will not save any output.)
+5. The user can play around with the segmentation and post-processing settings and continue sampling random images until satisfied with the results (this process will not save any output).

-5. Press `Run` -button to execute the Segmentation and signal extraction pipeline.
+6. Press `Run` -button to execute the Segmentation and signal extraction pipeline.
 This will process all files indicated in the `Input file` and create a `Segmentation` folder in the specified `Project directory`

-The pipeline process can be followed from the terminal.
 Once the pipeline finishes, the user can move to the quantification step.

 7. To further process and quantify the extracted signal, open Single-cell data analysis -pipeline (Plugins > LUMIN > Single-cell data analysis) and apply the following settings through GUI input fields: